krizo/dream_framework/Readme.md

 Running tests with xdist in single worker mode (-n1) causes issues with TestRun initialization and database management.
 However, using single worker mode with xdist doesn't provide any benefits over standard pytest execution.

----

-Made with ❤️ by Your Team Name